TJaniF/airflow-elt-blueprint/README.md

 - `include`: supporting files that will be included in the Airflow environment.
     - `climate_data`: two csv files containing climate data.
+    - `custom_operators`: a folder containing one Python file with several custom operators to interact with MinIO.
     - `custom_task_groups`: one python file which contains a class instantiating a task group to create a bucket in MinIO if it does not exist already.
     - `global_variables`: one python file which contains global variables and utility functions.
     - `streamlit_app`: one python file defining a Streamlit app using the data in our pipeline.